-When you use your stove top or oven, a lot of heat is being put off into your home.
-In the summer, that means your air conditioner will have to work even harder to keep the space cool.
+When you use your stovetop or oven, it generates a lot of heat.
+In the summer, that means your air conditioner will have to work harder to keep the space cool.
 In the winter, the extra warmth could be a great way to help give your heater a break.
 Keeping this in mind, try to cook indoors during the winter and outdoors during the summer.

-Alternatively, if you’re cooking something small, you may be able to use a toaster oven, air fryer, Instant Pot or microwave.
-These appliances use much less energy than an oven or stove top, which means you’ll see savings on your electricity bill.
+If you’re cooking something small, you may be able to use a toaster oven, air fryer, Instant Pot or microwave.
+These appliances use much less energy than an oven or stovetop, which means you’ll see savings on your electricity bill.

 7. Use Your Dishwasher Wisely

 When it’s time to wash the dishes, use your dishwasher if you have one!
-Many dishwashers use less than five gallons of water, whereas washing dishes by hand can use up to four times that amount.
+Many dishwashers use less than five gallons of water per cycle, whereas washing dishes by hand can use up to four times that amount.

 Try not to run the dishwasher until it’s completely full.
 Also, wash bigger pots and pans by hand to maximize the number of dishes you can fit into a single cycle.